-Sitting and Walking
+Sitting

 Do not sit longer than 30 minutes at a time.
 Get up often, walk and change your position.
 If you do not move, you will become stiff and have swelling.
-Frequent movements are important to decrease swelling and the possibility of forming a blood clot.
-Remember that healing is ongoing and it takes time.
-Walk often on level ground and go outdoors if weather permits, or choose a large indoor area such as a shopping mall.
+Moving frequently is important to decrease swelling and the possibility of forming a blood clot.